WoCha-FR/jeedom-ring/docs/en_US/index.md

 ![Configuration](../images/configuration.png)

 - **Root Topic**: Root topic that Jeedom should listen to
+- **Only the location with ID** : Retrieves only the location with the ID entered.
 - **Camera activation**: Allows you to retrieve and control cameras in addition to the alarm.
 - **Activation of modes**: Allows you to simulate the alarm control panel for a site with only cameras.
 - **Panic Button Activation** : Allow the creation of "Fire" & "Police" buttons.
+- **Display unknown commands in the DEBUG log** : Displays the commands not configured in each device in the log.
 - **RING Authentication**: Link to RING authentication and to view its status.

 ## RING Account Setup